Understanding Foreclosure Laws in Texas: A Comprehensive Guide

 Whether you own a home or are considering buying one, it’s wise to take a few minutes to review the Texas Property Code.
 It clearly spells out how and when lenders must send out notices of default and notices of sale.
 Following that schedule keeps everything on track and reduces the chance of extra lawsuits.

-Sellers facing foreclosure also need to know about deficiency judgments; if the house sells for less than they still owe, the lender can sue them for the difference unless that amount is waived in a settlement.
+Sellers facing foreclosure also need to know about deficiency judgments; if the house sells for less than what they still owe, the lender can sue them for the difference unless that amount is waived in a settlement.
 Working with a Texas real-estate lawyer who knows the ins and outs of foreclosure law can turn a confusing process into a manageable one and ensure that every legal step is covered.

 Tax Implications of Selling a Foreclosed Property: What Texans Should Know